JP Motorsports: Team history

 The team first became involved in NASCAR when they became partners in Derrike Cope Racing at the beginning of 2016.
 The partnership dissolved by the end of the season with Cope closing his team.
 The team then partnered with MBM Motorsports for Iowa's summer race in 2017 with Bobby Dale Earnhardt as the driver, though he failed to qualify.

 The team's maiden independent voyage was for a full season in 2018; although the team made it through the year it was not without its low spots.
-Team owner Jerry Hattaway was knocked out by ex-employee Mike Hayden in a Dover International Speedway garage in spring; Hayden had just quit his job, unhappy about unpaid wages and a chaotic work environment.
+Team owner Jerry Hattaway was knocked out by ex-employee Mike Hayden in a Dover garage in spring; Hayden had just quit his job, unhappy about unpaid wages and a chaotic work environment.
 He also later commented that Hattaway threatened some employees and got in fights with other employees and at times had pending legal consequences because of them, although Hattaway denied the report.
 Along with unpaid wages, unpaid bills to parts and engine companies added up throughout the season, leading the team's original parts supplier to stop doing business with the team, and disagreements about payment ensued after TriStar Motorsports rented JPM a hauler for 2018.
 One of the team's drivers, Brandon Hightower, eventually sued the team after his departure, although that case was later dropped.
 In October, Hattaway admitted that the team struggled, having little funding, 12 employees and very little in terms of planning.
 After the 2018 season, both of the team's drivers at the end of the year departed.
 Josh Bilicki went to RSS Racing and Bayley Currey went to Rick Ware Racing.